suren-atoyan/Technical-Interview/ti.eng.md

       | 9 | - Task, MicroTask, differences, execution order, implementation in different browsers. |
       | 10 | - setTimeouts’ execution order - FIFO, LIFO, random |

-      If we do not set the correct sequence, and then start talking about setTimeout starting with Question 6 or its specific case, for example:
+      Let's consider that we do not set the correct sequence, and then start talking about setTimeout starting with Question 6 or its specific case, for example:
        &#45; Please enter DOM_MIN_TIMEOUT_VALUE or DOM_CLAMP_TIMEOUT_NESTING_LEVEL in Google Chrome and FireFox.
-      then the wrong answer to the question or the lack of a response can not give any information about the applicant's setTimeout knowledge.
+      In that case the wrong answer to the question or the lack of a response can not give any information about the applicant's setTimeout knowledge.

       **Use the right sequence of questions.**